+Cellular Modem Connection

-Cellular Modem Connection-Install the cellular modem onto the processor board with the cellular modem's U.FL connector on the left.
-The antenna cable will go between the cellular U.FL connector and the left I/O base board U.FL connector.
-Always disconnect the power to the device before installing or removing a cellular modem.
+Install the cellular modem onto the board with the cellular modem's U.FL connector on the right.
+The antenna cable will go between the cellular U.FL connector and the board U.FL connector.
+Only install/remove a cellular modem when the power to the device is disconnected.